 Parks, Recreation and Greenways Master Plan

-The updated master plan will serve as a road map for long-range priorities for facilities, programs, operations, preservation, maintenance, and funding.
+The updated master plan serves as a road map for long-range priorities for facilities, programs, operations, preservation, maintenance, and funding.
 The theme "Connect, Inspire Play" represents the overarching principles of our master plan.

 - Physically connecting our parks through new greenways ...
 Bringing people together through new programming opportunities ...
 Connecting us to nature while preserving and celebrating it.

 - Supporting new programs and facilities that encourage people of all ages to try something new.

 - Exploring the many ways we play, including the visual and performance arts ...
 Increasing options for recreation close to where people live ...
 Providing thoughtful and innovative programming for people of all abilities.

 The plan was written to serve everyone, regardless of whether or not they are current users of the system.
 We want our updated plan to reflect the community and set an example for communities around us.

 December Meeting Video Footage & SURVEY

 To view or download the full document (13 MB), please follow link below.

 To see individual chapters from the plan please see below